grantcurell/projects/Run VPN on OS10/README.md

 2. Run `ip name-server 192.168.1.1` to add a name server.
 3. Run `write mem` in enable mode to save your configuration changes.
 4. Run `system bash`
+5. Before continuing, make sure that the time is correct on the device. **WARNING** If you do not do this and you generate certificates, none of the encryption will work and you will have to recreate all of your certificates!
-5. Run `sudo apt-get install -y openvpn vim `.
+6. Run `sudo apt-get install -y openvpn vim `.
 I installed `vim` because I don't hate myself.
-6. I used [this script](./openvpn-install.sh) from [git.io/vpn](https://git.io/vpn) to install OpenVPN.
+7. I used [this script](./openvpn-install.sh) from [git.io/vpn](https://git.io/vpn) to install OpenVPN.
 Having done the entire thing manually before, I can tell you this saves a huge amount of time.
-7. To run the script run `wget https://git.io/vpn -O openvpn-install.sh && chmod +x openvpn-install.sh && ./openvpn-install.sh`
+8. To run the script run `wget https://git.io/vpn -O openvpn-install.sh && chmod +x openvpn-install.sh && ./openvpn-install.sh`
    1. Fill in the options as needed.
-8. I did find some things you have to tweak with their script.
+9. I did find some things you have to tweak with their script.
 Perform the below to clean things up.
    1. Run `vim /lib/systemd/system/openvpn@.service`.
 Where it says `--config /etc/openvpn/%i.conf`, change that to `--config /etc/openvpn/%i/%i.conf`.
 For details on specifies work see [this post](https://www.freedesktop.org/software/systemd/man/systemd.unit.html#Specifiers).
+When you are done run `systemctl daemon-reload` to reload the systemd daemon.
    2. If you used my version of the script then you do not need to do this.
 Otherwise you need to run `vim /etc/openvpn/server/server.conf` and you need to prepend `/etc/openvpn/server/` on several of the paths or the service won't start.
 See my config below:

                 local 192.168.32.1